MHacker9404/cdk-lambda/README.md

 Use a lambda function to deploy CDK applications in a serverless way!

+The following is an example of how to use lambda to deploy multiple but similar cdk stacks

 # Step 1
 Create a nodejs lambda layer with cdk dependencies